trozware/ZoneMount/ReadMe.md

 ### Version History

+- v 1.5.1: Attempt to fix a reported bug.
 - v 1.5.0: Allows for dragon riding in Pandaria Remix.
 Shift-click ZoneMount macro for normal flyer.
 - v 1.4.2: Updated for 10.2.7.
 - v 1.4.1: Updated for 10.2.6.